BA (Hons) English

 Why our College?

-All modules are assessed at the end of the term and some modules have additional mid-term assignments.
+All modules are assessed at the end of the module and some modules have additional mid module assignments.
 We use various assessment methods, including examinations, essays, in class assessments, presentations, creative writing exercises and portfolios, dissertations and projects.

 Students have moved on to PGCE or other Teacher Training courses.
 Others have gone on complete Masters degrees and Doctorates.